florianbrinkmann/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 6.0.1 – 01.05.2020 =

+**Changed**

+* Added empty default value for the `$content` param of `Plugin\filter_markup()` method to prevent a fatal error that occurs sometimes when Lazy Loader is used with the Content Cards plugin.
+* Check if there is already a script with the `lazysizes` handle registered and deregister it before enqueuing own version.
+Fixes issue with Avada theme that includes own version.

 = 6.0.0 – 31.01.2020 =